stasb/RateLimiter/README.md

 The rate throttler module is included in ApplicationController, where a private method is defined that responds with the correct 429 HTTP code and error message, from the result of the module method being called.
 This method is set as a before_action within HomeController, which runs before the #index action.

+In order to prevent throttle log record build up, I am using the whenever gem to create a cron schedule, which deletes old throttle log records that have passed their expiry.

-I have written specs that test both the throttler class, as well as the controller method itself.
+I have written specs that test the throttler class, the controller method, and clean up service.
 These test a range of scenarios and logic paths.
-I used the Timecop gem in the module spec, in order to simulate moving past the expiry time, and testing for the correct detection of a throttle event.
+I used the Timecop gem in the module and clean up specs in order to simulate moving past the expiry time, and testing for the correct detection of a throttle event.

 ## How to run